rizandiparnadi/PROBA-V-Super-Resolution/README.md

 I developed a custom deep learning architecture specifically for this task.
 See report for details.

 ## Usage
+### Pre-Trained Model & Results
+`Notebook.ipynb` is the main file containing training and results.

+`model.h5` is the fully trained model.

+`submission.zip` contains the results for submission (inference on the test set).

 ### Train on Local Machine
 1. Make sure you have [conda](https://www.anaconda.com) installed
 2. Clone this repo